SUPPORT

 What is Calorie Gap and why do I need it?

 Calorie Gap detects missing resting energy (basal calorie) data in Apple Health.
-Devices like Apple Watch sometimes fail to record every hour — especially overnight while charging — leaving gaps that throw off your daily calorie totals.
-Calorie Gap finds those gaps, estimates the missing calories, and writes them back to Health so your daily totals are accurate.
+Devices like Apple Watch sometimes fail to record every hour — especially overnight while charging — leaving gaps that throw off your daily burn.
+Calorie Gap finds those gaps, estimates the missing calories, and writes them to Health so your daily burn is accurate.

 How does the app estimate missing calories?